 - Internet and financial giants alike are putting all their weight behind mobile payment.
 While pro-active consumer demand for NFC solutions might still be limited, you certainly won’t need to worry about the supply side.
 The majority of traditional payment providers and also digital over-the-top-players have mobile payment solutions high up on their agenda (for example the recent divorce of eBay and PayPal is mainly an effort to focus resources and to capture more of the digital and mobile payments market).

 - Expect mobile payments to feature big at Mobile World Congress 2015 (again).
-Already in 2014 we saw several financial heavyweights like MasterCard or VISA announcing their next steps in the mobile payments ecosystem.
-In March it will be interesting to find out which new initiatives, co-operations and rivalries emerged over the last few months.
-Of course we will also be on sight, and will keep you updated about the latest news on Twitter @DIMOCO (you will also be able to visit us at our DIMOCO stand, to discuss with us the latest trends in the mobile payments industry).
+Already in 2014, we saw several financial heavyweights like MasterCard or VISA announcing their next steps in the mobile payments ecosystem.
+In March it will be interesting to find out which new initiatives, co-operation and rivalries emerged over the last few months.
+Of course, we will also be on sight and will keep you updated about the latest news on Twitter @DIMOCO (you will also be able to visit us at our DIMOCO stand, to discuss with us the latest trends in the mobile payments industry).

 Christoph Enzinger is Product Manager for Mobile Payments and Direct Carrier Billing at DIMOCO.
-In previous roles he was working as Senior Marketing and Product Manager at Vodafone Group and the GSMA, where he was engaging in and organising work groups for operators and players from the authentication and payments ecosystem.
+In previous roles, he was working as Senior Marketing and Product Manager at Vodafone Group and the GSMA, where he was engaging in and organizing work groups for operators and players from the authentication and payments ecosystem.